Aif-Azmi/Colombo-Institute-of-Studies/README.md

 Colombo Institute of Studies - Employee Management System | Java OOP + MySQL 🏆

 Developed a complete GUI-based Employee Management System for the Colombo Institute of Studies, replacing their manual system with an efficient object-oriented solution backed by MySQL database.
-This project received a Distinction-level grade (>70%) for demonstrating excellence in OOP principles and database integration.

 The Challenge: Design and build a digital system to manage employee records, departments, designations, and user access for an educational institute currently operating with manual processes.